 promptly inform the Minister of the matters and its opinion in relation to them.

-77. Notice of financial difficulty
+77. Financial difficulty, board to notify Minister of etc.

 (1) The board of a port authority must notify the Minister if the board forms the opinion that the port authority or a subsidiary is unable to, or will be unlikely to be able to, satisfy any financial obligation, of the port authority or the subsidiary from the financial resources available or likely to be available to the port authority or the subsidiary at the time the financial obligation is due.